vial-kb/vial-kb.github.io/docs/docs/encoders.md

 ## 3. Add Vial encoders as part of KLE keymap

 In the Vial JSON, an encoder is defined as either ***two or three*** 1u switches, with the labels representing the possible actions it can have (Clockwise/Counter Clockwise rotation).
-These lables are completely unique to the encoders, and are ***NOT*** part of the matrix.
+These labels are completely unique to the encoders, and are ***NOT*** part of the matrix.

 **Not having both rotary switches defined makes the JSON invalid.**